 Connectivity is the key lubricant of the triangle connecting China, Russia, and Arab Gulf nations.
-Overall, 80% and more of global trade occurs via international production networks of multinational companies.1 These networks take center stage in today's geoeconomic competition.
-Ross Kennedy, senior fellow at the U.S.-based Security Studies Group, takes a close look at the growing geoeconomic pressure on corporate supply chains that link all the regions discussed in this volume.
+Overall, 80% and more of alobal trade occurs via international production networks of multinational companies.1 These networks take center stage in today's geoeconomic competition.
+Ross Kennedy, senior fellow at the U.S.-based Security Studies Group, takes a close look at the arowing geoeconomic pressure on corporate supply chains that link all the regions discussed in this volume.
 Kennedy observes that the international system is entering a post-Westphalian order in which supply chains are likely to be reorganized around decentralized production.
-In his view, the next cycle of geopolitical realignment will be shaped by three factors: bifurcation of geoeconomic systems due to increasing weaponization of global connectivity; increased possibility of mounting conflicts between state and non-state actors for access to, and use of, critical minerals, resources, and means of production; and a growing movement away from globalized supply chains towards national and/or regional self-sufficiency.
-Although political and corporate decision-makers are increasingly aware that more must be done to advance the agility and resilience of individual and collective supply chains, the ability to scale beneficial technologies and to overcome regulatory capture constitutes two significant hurdles that remain to be tackled.
+In his view, the next cycle of geopolitical realignment will be shaped by three factors: bifurcation of geoeconomic systems due to increasing weaponization of global connectivity; increased possibility of mounting conflicts between state and non-state actors for access to and use of critical minerals, resources, and means of production; and a growing movement away from globalized supply chains towards national and/or regional self-sufficiency.
+Although political and corporate decision-makers are increasingly aware that more must be done to advance the agility and resilience of individual and collective supply chains, the ability to scale beneficial technologies and to overcome regulatory capture constitute two significant hurdles that remain to be tackled.
 Kennedy adopts a complex systems perspective to reflect upon future consequences for supply chain management and the need to strengthen self-organized criticality as well as scale down serious principles to advance supply chain resilience.
 In this regard, new technological options to further digitize supply chains and advances in material structures that help boost decentral production and transport solutions will be important, Kennedy argues.
 Despite the increasingly popular narrative of a global bifurcation, he contends that decision makers need to acknowledge the need for robust international trade of some significant scale.
 In this regard, Kennedy concludes by emphasizing the need to optimally combine public-sector resources and private-sector agility to live as freer and more prosperous people.

 Corporate supply chains depend on infrastructure to connect different regions.
 Infrastructure development, however, is becoming increasingly politicized, as Björn Fägersten, Swedish Institute of International Affairs, Stockholm, and Tim Rühlig, German Council on Foreign Relations, Berlin, illustrate.
-They develop an ideal-type framework that differentiates between four stages of infrastructure development (finance, innovate and regulate, design and construct, own and operate) and three mechanisms of infrastructure influence (extracting information, controlling and regulating access, and establishing dependency).
+They develop an ideal-type framework that differentiates between four stages of infrastructure development (finance, innovate and regulate, design and con-

+1 According to WTO statistics quoted by: Gregory Shaffer, Emerging Powers and the World Trading System.
+The Past and Future of International Economic Law (Cambridge: Cambridge University Press, 2021), p.
+19. struct, own and operate) and three mechanisms of infrastructure influence (extracting information, controlling and regulating access, and establishing dependency).
 Against this background, Fägersten and Rühlig acknowledge the paradoxical fact that infrastructure has played a major role in bringing EU member states together internally but has long remained absent from the EU's foreign policy agenda.
 Although this is changing gradually, more should be done.
-To this purpose, the authors argue, first, that the new strategic compass of the EU might help to align diverging views, for example, on Chinese investments in Europe.
-In addition, the different arms of the EU need to work better in concert to leverage the potential offered by infrastructure policies, for example, via the new European connectivity strategy.
+To this purpose, the authors argue, first, that the new strategic compass of the EU might help to align diverging views, for example on Chinese investments in Europe.
+In addition, the different arms of the EU need to work better in concert to leverage the potential offered by infrastructure policies, for example via the new European connectivity strategy.
 Finally, Fägersten and Rühlig agree with other authors writing in this volume that the rise of geoeconomics requires new modes of public-private interaction at national and European levels to overcome the gap between political decision makers and business.